Selima Ahmad

-Selima Ahmed is a Bangladeshi businessperson and politician.
+Selima Ahmed (7 July 1960) is a Bangladeshi businessperson and politician.
 She is the vice chairperson of Nitol-Niloy Group and the founder and president of the Bangladesh Women Chamber of Commerce and Industry.
-She was elected as member of Parliament from Comilla-2 in 2018.
+She was elected as member of Jatiya Sangsad from Comilla-2 constituency in 2018.
 She also served as board member of state-owned Janata Bank Limited and is a former board member of Sonali Bank Limited.

-In 2014 she received the Oslo Business for Peace Award for her contributions in the Business sector.
+In 2014, Ahmad received the Oslo Business for Peace Award for her contributions in the Business sector.
 She is a Global Ambassador of The International Alliance for Women and former Course Teacher of MBA class in University of Dhaka.

 Early life and education

-Selima Ahmad was born to late A. K. M. Fazlul Huq and late Rahima Huq.
+Selima Ahmad was born to A. K. M. Fazlul Huq and Rahima Huq.

 Career

 Ahmad is vice chairperson of the Nitol-Niloy Group.
 This group is one of the reputed business houses and has 26 companies.
 Of them, six are joint ventures and three are public companies.
 It has presence in automobiles, cement, paper, real estate, electronics and financial services.